-Manager of Egyptian Drug Formulary Unit at Drug Utilization and Pharmacy Practice General Administration-EDA
+Manager of Egyptian Drug Formulary Unit at Drug Utilization and Pharmacy Practice General Administration-EDA toria - A - A - A - LA

 Dr. Eman ZakariaManager of Pharmacy Development Administration at the Drug Utilization and Pharmacy Practice General AdministrationEDA and Rapporteur of the Committee.